-The Signoria assigned to the 21 Guild of Arts and Crafts the care of the Church of Orsanmichele, so that the building be adorned with decorations in fresco and sculpture.
-The work was completed in 1404 with the construction of fourteen shrines belonging to Major Arts (Mercatanti o Calimala, Giudici and Notai, Cambio, Lana, Vaiai and Pellicciai, Medici and Speziali, Seta), the Median Arts (Beccai, Calzolai, Maestri di Pietra and Legname, Fabbri, Linaioli and Rigattieri) plus the Art of Corazzai and Spadai.
-In addition, the most important shrine in the center of the façade facing the Via de’ Calzaioli was assigned first to the Parte Guelfa and then to the Tribunale di Mercatanzia.
-Within the shrines were placed sculptures (made between the fifteenth and sixteenth century) depicting the saints executed by Nanni di Banco, Ghiberti, Donatello and Giambologna.
+The Signoria assigned to the 21 Corporations of Arts and Crafts the artistic care of the church of Orsanmichele, so that the building was embellished with fresco decorations and sculptures.
+The works were completed in 1404 with the construction of fourteen tabernacles belonging to the Major Arts, the Middle Arts and a Minor Art.
+In addition, the most important tabernacle in the center of the facade overlooking Via de’ Calzaioli was assigned first to the Guelph Party and then to the Mercatanzia Court.
+Sculptures were placed inside the tabernacles, made between the fifteenth and sixteenth centuries, depicting the saints made by Nanni di Banco, Ghiberti, Donatello and Giambologna.

-The upper floor, where was the grain storage is now the home of the Museum of Orsanmichele and here were gathered most of the statues that adorned the shrines of the saints (those who are now in the tabernacles are copies).
-The Church, with a quadrangular plan, inside which is the magnificent marble tabernacle of the Madonna delle Grazie, retains the late Gothic aspect through the decorations of the late fourteenth century.
-Down the aisle, on the left, is the votive altar of St. Anne with the marble group (1526 approx) depicting St. Anne, the Madonna and Child by Francesco da Sangallo.
+The upper floor, where the grain store was located, is now the home of the Orsanmichele Museum.
+Most of the statues of the saints that adorned the tabernacles were collected here.
+In fact, those that are now in the tabernacles are copies.
+The quadrangular church maintains the late Gothic aspect.
+This happens thanks to the decorations of the end of the XIV century.
+While inside is the grandiose marble tabernacle of the Madonna delle Grazie.
+Finally, at the end of the nave, on the left, there is the votive altar of Sant’Anna with the marble group (around 1526) depicting Sant’Anna, the Madonna and the Child by Francesco da Sangallo.

 Opening hours: Tuesday to Sunday, 10-17.
 Closed on Mondays.
 Free admission